apache/druid/docs/tutorials/tutorial-transform-spec.md

   -->

-This tutorial will demonstrate how to use transform specs to filter and transform input data during ingestion.
+This tutorial demonstrates how to transform input data during ingestion.

+## Prerequisite

-For this tutorial, we'll assume you've already downloaded Apache Druid as described in the [single-machine quickstart](index.md) and have it running on your local machine.
+This tutorial assumes you've already downloaded Apache Druid&circledR; as described in the [single-machine quickstart](./index.md) and have it running on your local machine.

-It will also be helpful to have finished [Load a file](../tutorials/tutorial-batch.md) and [Query data](../tutorials/tutorial-query.md) tutorials.
+It's helpful to have finished [Load a file](../tutorials/tutorial-batch.md) and [Query data](../tutorials/tutorial-query.md) tutorials.

 ## Sample data

-We've included sample data for this tutorial at `quickstart/tutorial/transform-data.json`, reproduced here for convenience:
+For this tutorial, you use the following sample data:
 ```json
 {"timestamp":"2018-01-01T07:01:35Z","animal":"octopus",  "location":1, "number":100}
 {"timestamp":"2018-01-01T05:01:35Z","animal":"mongoose", "location":2,"number":200}